terascope/teraslice/docs/packages/data-mate/overview.md

 ### toUnixTime

-`toUnixTime(input, args) - Converts a given date to its time in milliseconds or seconds`
+`toUnixTime(input, context, args) - Converts a given date to its time in milliseconds or seconds`

 `args - { ms = false }`
 `set ms to true if you want time in milliseconds`